-Critical Issues The porch post cannot be installed until the porch floor is poured.
-The porch posts must sit on the porch foundation.
-Only use BLUE chalk line on concrete porches.
-1. Set the ABW66Z post base 1 $\frac{1}{2}$ " in from the front edge and 1 $\frac{1}{2}$ " in from the porch.
-Mark the edges of the post bases at each end of the porch.
-(7.2) Note: The posts must set back from the edge of the porch by 1 1 2" SO

-- Note: The posts must set back from the edge of the porch by 1 1⁄2" so they sit over the porch foundation. - 2.
-Snap a blue chalk line across the front edges of the two post bases.
+- The porch post cannot be installed until the porch floor is poured. - The porch posts must sit on the porch foundation. - Only use BLUE chalk line on concrete porches. - 1.
+Set the ABA66 post base 1 1⁄2" in from the front edge and 1 1⁄2" in from the side of the porch.
+Mark the edges of the post base.
+Mark the location of post bases for each end of the porch.
+(See Figure 7.3) - > Note: The posts must set back from the edge of the porch by $1 \frac{1}{2}$ " so they sit over the porch foundation. - 2.
+Snap a blue chalk line across the porch aligned with front edges of the two post base layouts.
 Ensure the line is parallel to the house by measuring the distance from the house to the line on each side of the porch.
 Adjust the line as needed. - 3.
-Reference the prints to determine the placement of the center posts.
-Mark their positions along the chalk line. - 4.
+Reference the prints to determine the spacing between the end posts and the center posts.
+Mark their position along the chalk line. - 4.
 Mark perpendicular lines back to the house along the sides of the porch.
-Check if the line is perpendicular to the house using a "3-4-5" triangle.

-5. Draw a vertical plumb line up the house at the point where the lines meet the house.
+Use a "3-4-5" triangle off the front chalk line at each corner post.
+The perpendicular lines run along the side of the post base. - 5.
+Draw a vertical plumb line up the house at the point where the lines on the side of the porch meet the house.